 Guidelines for charging outlays and disbursements

-Guidelines for charging outlays and disbursements have been set by the Legal Services Commissioner in consultation with the Society.
+Guidelines for charging outlays and disbursements have been set by the Legal Services Commissioner.

 - practitioners who have, in the past, billed outlays and disbursements in a manner different to that expressed in the guidelines; and